mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 47
 ```

-The main component of the DIAL server is the mongoose server, which is based on
+The main component of the DIAL server is the Mongoose server, which is based on
-the original mongoose embedded server released around the same time as DIAL.
+the original Mongoose embedded server released around the same time as DIAL.
 This code is significantly modified to be as compact as possible.

 ### mongoose.h